FLogan800/sorting-algorithm/README.md

 ## Use

-The use for each algorithm is essentially the same.
+The use for each algorithm is the same.

 1. Import the module for the desired algorithm
 2. Call the module's `sort()` function